 - 2 eggs

-- 2 cups old fashioned oats gluten free
+- 2 cups old fashioned oats - gluten free if needed

-Preheat oven to 375 degrees F. Grease or line a muffin tin.
+- Preheat oven to 375 degrees F. Grease or line a muffin tin.
+I love to use a silicone muffin tin or silicone liners to prevent sticking.

-Combine all ingredients in a large, high-powered blender in the order they are listed: almond milk, maple syrup, eggs, Greek yogurt, vanilla, bananas, spinach, old fashioned oats, baking powder and soda, and sea salt.
-Blend until smooth, about 1-2 minutes.
+- Combine all ingredients in a large, high-powered blender in the order they are listed: almond milk, maple syrup, eggs, Greek yogurt, vanilla, bananas, spinach, old fashioned oats, baking powder and soda, and sea salt.
+Blend until smooth, about 1 to 2 minutes.
 The batter should look like a green smoothie.
+The blender will be very full, so you can gently blend the wet ingredients before adding the dry ones to make more space if needed.

-Pour batter to the top of each muffin cup.
-Put the muffin tin in the oven and back for 20-22 minutes, or until the muffins are brown around the outside and a toothpick that you put in the center comes out clean.
+- Pour batter to just about the top of each muffin cup.
+Put the muffin tin in the oven and back for 20 to 22 minutes, or until the muffins are very slightly brown on the top and a toothpick that you put in the center comes out clean.

-You can try to make these muffins as mini-muffins.
-Just check to see if they are done around 15-17 minutes, instead of at 20 minutes.
+- You can try to make these muffins as mini-muffins.
+Just check to see if they are done around 15 to 17 minutes, instead of at 20 minutes.